zhaozg/mod_luaex/readme.md

 ### cookie
   1) r:cookie()	  -- it will return an cookies key and value as apr_table object
   2) r:cookie(boolean)
-	if arg false, it will
-	if arg is true, it will return an table as array, value is cookie object
+	if arg false, it will return an cookies key and value as apr_table object if arg is true, it will return an table,name and cookie object keypaire
-  2) r:coolie(true)
-  1) r:cookie('key','value'[, {}]   --will make a new cookie
+  3) r:cookie('key','value'[, {}]   --will make a new cookie
       option table support below params
       path;        /**< Restricts url path */
       domain;      /**< Restricts server domain */